Indexation policy

 • 20.7% for current employees of Philips and Signify accruing pension rights under the flex pension (executives) plan.

 When we talk about 'differences between participant groups', we mean 'differences in the extent to which we can realize the ambition for these groups'.
 An ambition has been formulated for the pensions of our participants; this is a pension based on full pension accrual and full indexation.
 This ambition applies to all participants.
-That is why we think it is important that if there are differences in the extent to which we can achieve that ambition, these differences are limited, fair and explainable.
+That is why we think it is important that if there are differences in the extent to which we can achieve that ambition, these differences are fair and explainable.

 Every pension increase must be paid from the financial buffer.
 And that buffer is there for all participants together.
 The Board's annual assessment of pension increases therefore examines whether the decision is 'balanced'.
-If the differences between participant groups are limited, fair and explainable even after the indexation decision, the 'balance test' will usually be met.
+If the differences between participant groups are fair and explainable even after the indexation decision, the 'balance test' will usually be met.

 The ambition of Philips Pensioenfonds is to raise the accrued pension rights of employees still working for Philips, Signify and Versuni annually by the same rate as wage inflation, expressed in the movements in the collective salary scale adjustments at Philips (also for those who work for Signify).